 I can confidently answer no to both of these questions.
 In fact, there are currently objectives-based requirements in the CIP standards that don’t require a plan.
 For example, CIP-007 R3, anti-malware, is often my poster child for an objectives-based requirement; it simply requires that the entity “Deploy method(s) to deter, detect, or prevent malicious code.”
 This is about as non-prescriptive as you can get.
 But CIP-007 R3 doesn’t mandate a “plan” or even a “program”.[i]

-Given that mere logic doesn’t require that an objectives-based requirement be based on a plan, why do these five standards or requirements mandate a plan?
+Given that mere logic doesn’t require that an objectives-based requirement be based on a plan, why do the four requirements above mandate a plan?
 Was it that a particular Standards Drafting Team went “plan”-crazy and decided to make everything a plan?
 That definitely isn’t the case, since these five standards or requirements were drafted by four different teams![ii]
 There must be some reason why these four different groups of people all thought that it was preferable for their objectives-based requirements (or standards) to mandate that the entity have a plan, not just that they should achieve a particular objective.

 I attended some meetings of all four of the drafting teams in question, and I can’t remember any discussion about this question (although I’m sure there was one in each case).
 But I think I can guess what may have been the reason why they all did this: Each of the objectives of these five standards or requirements is pretty broad: respectively, physical protection of key substations (CIP-014), supply chain security (CIP-013), electronic and physical access control for Low impact assets (CIP-003 R2), mitigation of the threat posed by Transient Cyber Assets and Removable Media (CIP-010 R4), and BCS information protection (CIP-011 R1).